Skip to content

 How to act on the result

-• Trusted or low - treat the document as clean.
+• Trusted or Low risk - treat the document as clean.

-• Medium - give it a manual review before you accept it.
+• Needs attention - give it a manual review before you accept it.

-• Password-protected or corrupted - VerifyPDF could not analyse the file.
+• Password-protected or corrupted - VerifyPDF could not analyze the file.
 Download a fresh original PDF from the source and try again.
 See document failed to upload.

 Still need help?